Skip to main content

 SBA loans do not automatically discharge upon the borrower's death.
 The personal guarantee (required for owners with 20% or more ownership) becomes a claim against the estate.
 The lender works with the estate or surviving business partners to determine next steps: loan assumption, sale of the business, or repayment from estate assets.

-Yes.
-Under 13 CFR 120.160(a), holders of at least 20% ownership interest in the business must personally guarantee the SBA loan.
-The SBA or lender may also require guarantees from other individuals when deemed necessary.
+Generally yes.
+Under 13 CFR 120.160(a), holders of at least a 20 percent ownership interest generally must guarantee the loan.
+The SBA or lender may also require guarantees from other individuals when deemed necessary for credit or other reasons.
 This guarantee becomes a claim against the guarantor's estate at death.

 For SBA 7(a), 504, and microloans, contact the participating lender — not the SBA.
 The lender handles loan servicing.
 For SBA disaster loans (physical damage and EIDL), contact the SBA directly at 800-659-2955.